All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 yes

-varies no
+varies yes

 Sharps